zdrgeo/bulk-data-collector/readme.md

 k6 run collector.js
 ```

-Open the "collector" database and the "points" and "alarms" containers in [Azure Cosmos DB Data Explorer](https://cosmos.azure.com).
+In [Azure Cosmos DB Data Explorer](https://cosmos.azure.com), open the "collector" database and the "points" and "alarms" containers.

 Data points collected in the "points" container: